GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 ### Finding out if the user is an admin

-This query finds out if the logged-in user is an admin, by querying the roles and checking if `"administrator"` is one of them, and exports this condition under dynamic variable `$isAdminUser`:
+This query checks if the logged-in user has the `"administrator"` role, and exports this condition under dynamic variable `$isAdminUser`:

 ```graphql
 query